DKIM (Domain Keys Identified Mail), an email authentication technique that allows the receiver to check if the email is legitimate or a fake one!

-These fraudulent emails contain malicious links that may result in malware infections.
-They may even redirect employees to fake landing pages, asking for their corporate credentials to subsequently access valuable company assets and financial information.
+Clicking the malicious links or downloading the attachment leads to malware infections.
+They may even redirect employees the one that received the email to fake landing pages.
+Prompting them to enter their corporate credentials to subsequently access valuable company assets and financial information.

-Email authentication protocols are an indispensable addition to your workplace security policy.
-As a CISO in your company, implementing a well-rounded email authentication program to detect spoofed emails can reduce the chances of employees falling prey to social engineering attacks.
+Therefore, email authentication protocols are an indispensable addition to your workplace security policy.
+As a result, a CISO or the cyber security head in your company should implement a well-rounded email authentication program.
+That helps in detecting spoofed emails and reduces the chances of employees falling prey to social engineering attacks.

-Domain Keys Identified Mail is a popular email authentication protocol used by various companies and organizations for detecting spoofed or forged emails.
-It is an important program that ensures that a spoofed email doesn’t get lodged into the inbox of employees.
-The process of authentication takes place between the email being sent by the hacker, and it reaches the concerned employees’ inbox.
+Domain Keys Identified Mail is an effective email authentication protocol that helps organizations by detecting spoofed or forged emails.
+It is an important email authentication method that ensures a spoofed email doesn’t get lodged into the inbox of employees.
+The process of authentication takes place between the email being sent by the hacker, and it reaches the concerned employees’ inboxes.